gsantopaolo/HoloBasket/README.md

 # <a name="SpatialSound"></a>Spatial Sound

-In the menu bar, select EditProject settings  Audio
+In the menu bar, select Edit-->Project settings --> Audio

 In the Inspector panel, on the right, set the property Spatializer Plugin to MS HRTF Spatializer